 Were you aware?
 The heart of South American biomes is at risk.

-The Cerrado is one of the oldest ecosystems in the world, a savanna far richer than its African counterpart, with a massive area half the size of Europe just below the Amazon rainforest.
+The Cerrado is one of the oldest ecosystems in the world, a savanna far richer than its African counterpart.
+Just south of the Amazon rainforest, it once sprawled over an area half the size of Europe.
 It holds the springs to three of the major rivers in South America and holds the second largest freshwater reservoir in the world.

-Its vegetation forms an “inverted forest” – trees with deep underground roots, which allow for the rainfall coming from the Amazon forest to enter the ground, be held within the environment, and feed the water tables, which in turn feed rivers that will flow to the Amazon.
-Without the trees, rainfall cannot be returned to those rivers, as it erodes and compacts the soil, evaporating fast, and preventing the regular Amazon rain cycle coming to and fro the Cerrado.
-The only thing holding this water in place is the remaining Cerrado vegetation, currently at only a fifth of its original area.
+Its trees allow for the rainfall coming from the Amazon forest to be stored and slowly feed the water tables through deep-rooted trees forming an “inverted forest”.
+This, in turn, feeds watersheds that will flow back to the Amazon.
+Without trees, rainfall erodes and compacts the soil instead, evaporating fast, and preventing the regular rain cycle to happen.
+The only thing holding this cycle in place is the remaining Cerrado vegetation.
+Unfortunately, only a tenth of it is protected and currently is at only 20% of its original area.

-If it collapses, the Amazon rainforest collapses in less than 30 years.
-If the Amazon collapses, we are in serious trouble regarding climate change.
+If the Cerrado collapses, the Amazon rainforest collapses in less than 30 years.
+If the Amazon collapses, the domino effect will put us in serious trouble regarding climate change.

 Footage: Mighty Earth